polo2ro/node-paginate-anything/README.md

 ---------------|---------------
 ClientRequest  | [clientRequest](http://nodejs.org/api/http.html#http_class_http_clientrequest) object from the native http module or from an express app.
-ServerResponse | [ServerResponse](http://nodejs.org/api/http.html#http_class_http_serverresponse) object to modify before sending the http response. total_items    | total number of items in the result set. max_range_size | angular-paginate-anything send is own requested range in the request, this parameter specify the maximum value.
+ServerResponse | [ServerResponse](http://nodejs.org/api/http.html#http_class_http_serverresponse) object to modify before sending the http response. totalItems     | total number of items in the result set. maxRangeSize   | angular-paginate-anything send is own requested range in the request, this parameter specify the maximum value.

 ### Benefits